Dear reader of ADxS.org, please excuse the disruption.

 • Increased AMPA-induced release of L-glutamate, noradrenaline and dopamine in the orbitofrontal cortex (OFC) through subchronic administration2

-• Guanfacine administration directly into the OFC did not alter the release of catecholamines in the OFC2
+• Guanfacine administration directly into the OFC did not alter catecholamine release in the OFC2

 • Acute local administration in locus coeruleus in therapeutic dosage causes29